acch/XML-to-bootstrap/README.md

             └ bestpic.jpg
 ```

 When generating the HTML document, XML-to-Bootstrap will automatically append this path to the image's `src` attribute.
-This means that in the XML document you can simply use the following element to insert images:
+This means that in the XML document you can simply use the following syntax to insert images:

 ```
 <img src="somepic.jpg" />